 Certain medications can induce apnea.
 Sometimes changing these medications can help you improve.

 Wearing a breathing mask while you sleep

-mask, or CPAP mask.
-Wearing it supplies you with constant air while you sleep.
+This mask is called a continuous positive airway pressure mask, or CPAP mask.
+Wearing it supplies you with a flow of constant air that keeps your airway open while you sleep.

 Other treatments for apnea can include:

 - taking medications that stimulate breathing